 After 4 years you must have seen a lot!
 How do you pick where you will go next?

 Well, I am not going to lie.
 Travel is an addiction for me.
 Just the act of moving is now an addiction for me as well.
-If I am in one spot to long, I get the shakes.
+If I am in one spot too long, I get the shakes.
 I thrive off new places and want to go everywhere.
-So picking destinations have never been hard for me because I would go anywhere.
-If I have a lot of work or, don’t feel like exploring someplace new I just return to a couple of my favorite spots.
+So picking destinations has never been hard for me because I would go anywhere.
+If I have a lot of work, or don’t feel like exploring someplace new I just return to a couple of my favorite spots.

 Who is the most interesting person you have met on the road?